MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/research-tool.md

 ---
-description: How to collect information about the command-line tool to decide which features to implement in your cmdlets. ms.date: 06/28/2023
+description: How to collect information about the command-line tool to decide which features to implement in your cmdlets. ms.date: 08/23/2023
 title: Research the command-line tool's syntax and output
 ---
 # Research the command-line tool's syntax and output

-The [previous article](choose-command-line-tool.md) provided criteria for selecting the command-line tool you want to amplify with Crescendo.
+The [previous article][03] provided criteria for selecting the command-line tool you want to amplify with Crescendo.
 In this article we describe ways to collect information about the tool that helps you design cmdlets using Crescendo.

 For the examples in this article, we use the Azure Connected Machine agent tool (`azcmagent`).
 We chose this tool because:

-- It is easy to install and remove
+- It's easy to install and remove
 - It doesn't require an active Azure subscription for basic usage
 - It has useful in-console help and online documentation
 - It produces easily consumable output